Carnival Manual

 • Make sure the Child Restraint System has a label certifying that it meets the applicable Safety Standards of your country.

-A Child Restraint System may only be installed if it was approved in accordance with the requirements of relevant regulation.
+A Child Restraint System may only be installed if it was approved in accordance with the requirements of ECE-R44, ECE-R129 or relevant regulations.

 • Select a Child Restraint System based on your child's height and weight.
 The required label or the instructions for use typically provide this information.